Why is talking to people important?

 We hope the holiday season provided you downtime to experience some disengagement from the press and drive of life’s demands.
 We call this slowing the flywheel — that instrument within that spins and keeps the engine roaring and the wheels turning fast.

 This is actually our autonomic nervous system at work, reacting to the pressures it perceives as danger by sending the signal to the body to release more stress hormones.
-This is to activate our defense system, get our dukes up, be ready to slay the dragon in its many […]
+This is to activate our defense system, get our dukes up, be ready to slay the dragon in its many forms.
+Day after day, year after year of […]

 At Plum Spring Clinic, our holistic approach to healing chronic illness is grounded in the conviction that our well-being arises from our self-care in five major domains: happiness and resilience to stress; nutrition; exercise and movement; rest and sleep; and toxin avoidance and elimination.
 This article provides holistic health tips and features a brief discussion of each of the pillars of wellness.